Hamish-Cam/HuntingPressure/data_analysis/eBird/preprocessing/README.md

 1. Place the eBird sampling data and elevation data into your home directory (use `cd ~` to find where this is)
 2. Make a project folder for the *preprocessing.R* and *config.R* files to live in
 3. Within the project folder, create a *data-SpeciesName* folder
-4. Within the data folder, create a folder named *input data* and place the eBird checklist data and threat map shape files within this folder
+4. Within the data folder, create a folder named *input data* and place the eBird checklist data, range polygon data and threat map shape files within this folder

 In summary, the directory structure should be as follows: